niiscript/Script-auto-buy-grow-a-garden/README.md

     end
 end

--- Alternar botão
+-- Toggle button logic
-botao.MouseButton1Click:Connect(function()
+button.MouseButton1Click:Connect(function()
-    autoBuyAtivado = not autoBuyAtivado
+    autoBuyEnabled = not autoBuyEnabled
-    botao.Text = autoBuyAtivado and "Auto-Buy ON" or "Auto-Buy OFF" botao.BackgroundColor3 = autoBuyAtivado and Color3.fromRGB(200, 100, 100) or Color3.fromRGB(100, 200, 100)
+    button.Text = autoBuyEnabled and "Auto-Buy ON" or "Auto-Buy OFF" button.BackgroundColor3 = autoBuyEnabled and Color3.fromRGB(200, 100, 100) or Color3.fromRGB(100, 200, 100)

-    if autoBuyAtivado then
+    if autoBuyEnabled then
-        task.spawn(observarLoja)
+        task.spawn(monitorShop)
     end
 end)